How Nigerian freelancers scale income beyond one platform

 3. Greater stability

 Relying on a single platform is risky; policy changes, account issues, or market shifts can disrupt income.
 Scaling to multiple platforms spreads that risk, providing more stability.
-It also allows you to choose projects that fit your schedules, goals, and passions without worrying about sudden drops in earnings.
+It also lets you choose projects that fit your schedule, goals, and passions without worrying about sudden drops in earnings.

 4. Expanded opportunities